Khurshid03/team-2b/intellij/doc/iteration-plan.md

 to post their reviews and see updates immediately.

+---

+---
-# Iteration Plan 3
+# Iteration #3 Plan
-- In this iteration, we will focus on making the app fully interactive and functional, including authentication, a landing page, book details, and review posting.
+- In this iteration, we will focus on making the app fully interactive and functional using a GUI, including authentication, a landing page, book details, and review posting.
-- The Manage Review feature (editing and deleting reviews) will possibly added as well.
+- The Manage Review feature (editing and deleting reviews) will possibly be added as well.

 ## Key Goals for Iteration #3:

 ### 1. Finalize Authentication Process:
-- Enable users to create accounts and log in to access the app.
+- Enable users to create accounts and log in to access the app. (at this stage, we are still going to allow users to log in dynamically just as we did in the previous phase.
+We will only ask for their username and email.)
 - Ensure that only authenticated users can access book details and post reviews.

 ### 2. Landing Page UI: